kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 Specify the CCT to read conditions from.
 This will override the CCT reference within the ACT.

--c, --basic
+-c, --custom
-Only check that all product attributes and conditions are defined in the ACT and CCT respectively, without performing any other validation.
+Perform a customized check.
+The default standalone applicability check is disabled.
+This can then be combined with the -s option, to only check that all product attributes and conditions are defined in the ACT and CCT respectively, and/or the -n option, to only check nested applicability annotations.
+If neither of these options are specified, no checks will be performed.

 -d, --dir &lt;dir&gt;
 The directory to start searching for ACT/CCT/PCT data modules in.
 By